+The History of Ballet in Argentina, is the history of dance representation, essential form of the art of ballet, from the seventeenth century.
 The origins must date back from the times of Spanish domination and, more precisely, of the settlement of the Missions by the Fathers of the Society of Jesus.
+Later the dance received the Spanish, Italian and Russian influence, until arriving at the creation of the School of Argentine Ballet of the Teatro Colón.

-In 1607, the Jesuitical Province of Paraguay was created, comprising, among other territories, present-day Argentina.
+History of Ballet in Argentina began when in 1607, the Jesuitical Province of Paraguay was created, comprising, among other territories, present-day Argentina.
 The period from that date till 1767, the year when the priests were expelled, witnessed character performances which were generally religious and evangelizing, where a harmonious combination of prose theater, music, dance and staging elements served both a didactic and an artistic purpose clearly associated with the general guidelines set by the missionaries.

 On the other hand, Spanish dance became a usual practice in our land.
-Escuela Bolera or Spanish Classical School was a regular and habitual presence which developed till the early 19th century.
+In the history of Ballet in Argentina, Escuela Bolera or Spanish Classical School was a regular and habitual presence which developed till the early 19th century.
 Not only dancers but also comedians themselves took part in these performances in the context of theatrical shows.

-In the first quarter of the 19th century, the first figures with a professional and academic background appeared: Toussaint, los Cañete and the Catón.
-Divertissements, solos, character dances, duets and including mime-drama – as the ones practiced by the Catón with their Napoleonic ballets- filled our theaters.
+In the first quarter of the 19th century, the first figures with a professional and academic background appeared: Toussaint, Los Cañete and Los Catón divertissements.

 In the earlier Colón Theater the Rousset Company made its debut, staging the major romantic ballets: Giselle, La Sylphide, Catarina and others, together with pieces from the Escuela Bolera.